- Keith Fitz-Gerald

 - He is best-known for his track record of profit recommendations – among the best in the financial publishing world.
-Members following his “buy” and “sell” alerts have enjoyed more than 50 triple-digit gains and hundreds of double-digit gains.
+Members following his “buy” and “sell” alerts have enjoyed more than 50 triple-digit gains and hundreds of double-digit gains in the past year.

 - As a former professional trader and licensed CTA, he has advised institutions and individuals responsible for billions of dollars.